Chhor, Sindh

 Chhor (Sindhi: ڇور) is a town situated in Umerkot District, Sindh, Pakistan.
 It has an altitude of 4 m.
 It lies on the Mirpur Khas-Jodhpur railway line.
-Umarkot is on West, Sanghar is on north, Khokharapar is on East and Badin and Mithi Districts at south.
-It is start of Thar Desert which further touches the Indian border on East.
-The Pakistan army school of desert warfare is located here.
+Umarkot is to the west, Sanghar to the north, Khokharapar to the east and Badin and Mithi Districts to the south.
+It is the start of the Thar Desert, which further touches the Indian border to the east.
+The Pakistan Army Desert Warfare School is located here.

+Demographics

 Climate

 Chhor has a hot desert climate (Köppen climate classification BWh) with very hot summers and warm winters.
 The main rainfall is in the monsoon season, which lasts from June to September.